 Medigap, also known as Medicare Supplement, is insurance designed to fill the "gaps" in original Medicare coverage.
 It is a supplement to Medicare.
-Medicare Supplement plans pays deductibles and copays not covered by Medicare A or B. If Medicare does not pay for a service, nor with the Medicare Supplement.
-If you have Medicare Part A and Part B and do not have retiree health coverage you may want to consider a Medigap insurance policy.
+Medicare Supplement plans pay deductibles and copays not covered by Medicare A or B. If you have Medicare Part A and Part B and do not have retiree health coverage you may want to consider a Medigap insurance policy.
 If purchased, the two will work together to pay covered health care costs.
 If you would like to discuss when you should apply for Medicare A and Medicare B, contact Baygroup Insurance at 410-557-7907, we will be happy to educate you.
-Another great resource is the Medicare and You booklet that is issued by Centers for Medicar and Medicaid.
+Another great resource is the Medicare and You booklet that is issued by Centers for Medicare and Medicaid.

 Some examples of services that are not covered with Medicare are: hospital stays, skilled nursing services, blood, and some hospital co-payments.
 A Medigap plan can help pay for the out-of-pocket costs associated with these and other services.

 There are many Medigap plans available (Plan A, B, C, D, F, F high-deductible, G, K, L, M and N).
 We can help you understand the benefits offered by each plan and select the plan that best meets your needs.
 Plans F and G are the only plans that cover Part B "Excess".
-Plan F is teh most comprehensive Medicare Supplement Plan.
+Plan F is the most comprehensive Medicare Supplement Plan.
 Plan G provides a lower cost alternative.
 It is exactly like Plan F, but it doesn't cover the "Part B" deductible (currently $183/year).
 Many times Plan G can save $100-$300 a year.
 So even with the deductible, there is a net savings worth considering.
-Regardless of insurance company, the benefits are the same for the Plan, however premiums vary by insurance company.
+Regardless of insurance company, the benefits are the same for the plan, however premiums vary by insurance company.
 Some plans include discounts for vision and basic fitness service.
-One of these fitness programs is SilverSneakers, if this is important to you we can look at plans that include this.
+One of these fitness programs is SilverSneakers.
+If this is important to you we can look at plans in which this is included.

-Whether you take any prescription drugs or not, you should enroll in a Prescription Drug Plan when eligible.
+Whether you take prescription drugs or not, you should enroll in a Prescription Drug Plan when eligible.
+This is known as Medicare Part D. Open enrollment is from 10/15 to 12/7, each year for the following calendar year.
 There is a 1% per month penalty for every month that you could have been in a standalone prescription drug plan and was not.
-This penalty is "for life" -- once you enroll, the penalty will be added onto the new RX plan's monthly premium.
+This penalty is "for life"—once you enroll the penalty will be added onto the new RX plan's monthly premium.